 Firstly, I’d like to say welcome.
-My aim is to deliver some thought-focussed and robust evidence and information for clinicians working in the world of vascular access.
-This is for accessing current information to improve care to the patient that is evidence-based, but also incorporating through discussion, the knowledge and expertise from like-minded clinicians at improving and advancing the practices of vascular access… while maintaining the patient as the primary focus of our care.
+My aim is to deliver some thought-focussed and robust evidence and information for clinicians working in the world of vascular access and infection prevention.
+This blog is for helping everyday clinicians in accessing current information to improve care to the patient that is evidence-based, but also incorporating through discussion, the knowledge and expertise from like-minded clinicians at improving and advancing the practices of vascular access… while maintaining the patient as the primary focus of our care.

 A recent article on Port in oncology practice: 3-monthly locking with normal saline for catheter maintenance, a preliminary report from the Journal of Vascular Access